Samu Kerevi: International career

-In June 2016, he was included in the 33-member Australia team for the 2016 England rugby union tour of Australia.
-He made his debut at inside centre against England, in the defeat in Brisbane.
-Australia would go on to be white-washed in the series 3–0.
+In June 2016, Kerevi was included in the 33-man Australia squad for the England tour series.
+He made his Test debut at inside centre against England at Lang Park, Brisbane.
+Australia lost the match, and eventually lost the series 0–3.

-Kerevi continues to play regularly for the Australian team and featured in their squad for the 2019 Rugby World Cup.
-Following the world cup Kerevi signed with Japanese club Suntory Sungoliath who he is currently playing for in the Top League.
+Throughout 2017–2019, Kerevi continued to play regularly for the Australian team and featured in their squad for the 2019 Rugby World Cup.

-Kerevi was a member of the Australian men's rugby seven's squad at the Tokyo 2020 Olympics.
-The team came third in their pool round and then lost to Fiji 19-nil in the quarterfinal.
+In 2021, Kerevi was a member of the Australian rugby seven's squad at the Tokyo 2020 Olympics.
+The team finished third in their pool round and lost to Fiji 19–0 in the quarterfinal.